 - 2 cups organic blanched almond flour

-- 1/4 cup ground cacao nibs, you can use any crunchy toppings here that you prefer
+- 1/4 cup cacao nibs, or any crunchy topping you prefer

-- 1/2 teaspoons of sea salt flakes to top
+- 1/2 teaspoons sea salt flakes to top

 - Line a 6×6 or an 8×8 pan with parchment paper.

-- In a bowl add in your shortening, sweetener of choice, salt, and vanilla extract.
+- In a bowl add shortening, stevia, salt, and vanilla powder.

-- Mix with a stand mixer or a handheld electric mixer, you could even hand mix it.
+- Mix with a stand mixer or handheld electric mixer, or hand mix it.

-- Once mixed added your 2 flax eggs, & mix until well combined.
+- Once mixed added the 2 flax eggs, & mix until well combined.

-- Clean the sides of the bowl and add, in your dry ingredients until it is well mixed.
+- Clean the sides of the bowl and add all of the dry ingredients until it is well-mixed.

 - Pour batter into the pan and bake for 20 minutes.

-- Cool before enjoying or cutting into them! (protip cool in the fridge for bars to be less crumbly)
+- Cool before cutting into them. (pro-tip: cool in the fridge for bars to be less crumbly)

-- Store in fridge for up to 3-5 days.
+- Store in the fridge for up to 3-5 days.

 How to make Quinoa Sprinkles:

-- split the quinoa, and soak them in water, and the blue majik or hibiscus powder (soak overnight, and strain the water, and bake on low, or dehydrate them for 24 hours or until fully dry)
+- Divide the quinoa into 2 batches.
+Soak them in water for 24 hours: one batch with the spirulina and the other with hibiscus powder.
+Then strain the water out, and bake on the lowest heat setting, or dehydrate them for 24 hours or until fully dry.

-- store in a sealed glass jar if they are fully dry, they will keep on a shelf for up to 6 months)
+- Store in a sealed glass jar and they will keep on a shelf for up to 6 months.

 - If keto, paleo, or grain-free, you can use coconut shreds in place of quinoa